The journey to getting to us is a beautiful travel adventure and a tour of Costa Rica all in itself.

 Boat: Drake Bay Beach - San Josecito Beach

-You will be taking the taxi boat from Drake Bay to Playa San Josecito - of which THERE IS ONLY ONE - - at 12:30pm.
+You will be taking the taxi boat from Drake Bay to Playa San Josecito - of which THERE IS ONLY ONE - at 12:30pm.
 It is 9,000 colones or $20 dollars and you must walk out in the water to the boat and tell them that you want to go to San Josecito or "Life For Life Hostel con Ricardo."
 The ride takes about 30 minutes.
-If you see you will not arrive in time, you can plan on staying the night in Drake.
+If you will not arrive on time, you can stay the night in Drake.
 If you miss it for whatever reason - Please Let Us Know as we will be expecting you and will change plans accordingly.

 There are also 2 other options from Drake besides the boat:

 1. One is to walk it!
 If you don't have too much luggage!
-It takes 2.5 - 3.5 hrs one direction depending on how much you stop and what your pace is.
+It takes 2.5-3.5 hrs one direction depending on how much you stop and what your pace is.
 There are many up and downs.
-It is a path full of rocks, and mud and tree trunks that winds through pristine beaches and the edge of the jungle, full of birds and animals of all kinds and rock outcroppings made of lava!
-Since it is one of the most beautiful and fun walk/hikes there is, we recommend you do it at some point during your stay from the Hostel and back, perhaps when you do not have your luggage.
+It is a path full of rocks, and there is mud and tree trunks beside pristine beaches and the edge of the jungle, full of birds and animals of all kinds and rock outcroppings made of lava!
+Since it is one of the most beautiful and fun walk/hikes there is, we recommend you do it at some point during your stay at the Hostel, perhaps when you do not have your luggage.

 1.)
 San Jose - Sierpe - San Josecito: